 Snacks: If you're walking a path other than the Camino Francés, I recommend taking at least a small amount of food with you.
 Other paths have less infrastructure at times and you could go all day without seeing a bar.
 I liked carrying almonds, a banana, and "emergency" chocolate.

 Linen or Microfiber Towel: Regular towels are heavy and they will not dry overnight.
 I used a 100% linen towel because it’s one of my all-time favorite travel accessories.
 They are naturally antimicrobial, hold a lot of water, dry quickly (even faster than some microfibers), and are not made out of synthetic materials.
 They can be slightly heavier than microfiber towels, but they make up for it by not getting stinky.

 Concentrated Soap or Shampoo Bars: Liquids can get weighty but I ultimately shot down using the shampoo bars because I didn’t want to deal with having to dry out the bars after each use or have them get my bag all mucked up.
 I used Campsuds with citronella while I was walking because I thought it could double by keeping the bugs away.
 Well, bugs aren’t a problem on the Camino and the soap is probably best used for cleaning dishes than your hair.
 Occasionally, people would leave behind bottles of shampoo and I would get a day of luxury.
 Haha.
 Months later, I found Yves Rocher Concentrated Shampoo and body wash.
-A 3 oz bottle of shampoo is equivalent to 30 washes and will be in my bag the next time around.
+A 3 oz bottle of shampoo is equivalent to 30 washes.
+I eventually switched to bar shampoo though, but either work great.

 Travel Washcloth: I heard about the Lunatec Self-cleansing washcloth before I left and it’s awesome.
 You can use less soap, dries extremely fast, never gets stinky, and has a loop on the end so you don’t drop it in the shower.